Who is the T2125 tax form designed for?

-You have business income when you do an activity for profit.
-It includes selling a product and providing a service.
+- You have business income when you do an activity for profit.
+That includes selling a product and providing a service.

-What is professional income?
+What is a professional income?

-It is the same as business income, except that you got paid as a member of an officially recognized profession that has a governing body (i.e. engineer, health professional, lawyer, or accountant).
+- It is the same as business income, except that you got paid as a member of an officially recognized profession that has a governing body (i.e. engineer, health professional, lawyer, or accountant).

 What if I have several businesses or professions?

 In that case, use a separate T2125 for every business or profession.
-If you have business and professional income, use two separate T2125 forms.
+If you have a business and professional income, use two separate T2125 forms.

 I have a home office.
 Where do I claim a portion of my expenses like home insurance and property taxes?

-- On the form, you calculate the total expenses and subtract the personal use part.
+- On the form, you calculate the total expenses and subtract the personal-use part.

 What does capital cost allowance mean?

-Buildings, furniture and equipment that you use in your business or professional activities depreciate over time.
+Buildings, furniture, and equipment that you use in your business or professional activities depreciate over time.
 Since you can deduct their cost over a period of time, the deduction is called a capital cost allowance (CCA).
 The form allows you to keep track of the CCA from year to year.

-For detailed information on the T2125, consult Guide T4002, Business and Professional Income.
+For detailed information on the T2125, consult Guide T4002, Business, and Professional Income.

 TurboTax Self-Employed helps you easily manage your business earnings and expenses.
 However, if you feel a bit overwhelmed, consider TurboTax Live Assist & Review, Self-Employed, and get unlimited help and advice as you do your taxes, plus a final review before you file.
 Or, choose TurboTax Live Full Service for Self-Employed* and have one of our tax experts do your return from start to finish.